Cephel/4chan-webm-maker/README.md

 Features
 --------
+- Ultra lightweight portable setup.
+No messing around with libraries and no install required.
+- No bloat, just a scriptfile, no unecessary GUI, no heavyweight libraries to run it, no bloated functionality that nobody ever uses.
-- Simple drag and drop functionality.
+- Simple drag and drop action.
 No messing around with the command line or arguments.
-- Bundled ffmpeg.
-No extra stuff to download.
-Works out of the box.
+- All dependencies included.
+No extra stuff to download and mess with.
 - Automatic quality settings to attempt to max out file size limitations on 4chan
   - Read: "Tries to make it look as good as possible".
 - Easy on-screen prompts to change offset and length of webm rendering.
 No editing necessary to extract "that one good part".